MEDIABLOCKAI/docs/getting-started.md

 ---
-description: Becoming a CMN Coin validator in a few simple steps
+description: Becoming a MBC Coin validator in a few simple steps
 ---

 # Getting started as a validator

 ## Pre-requirements

-In order to be a CMN Coin validator, you first must see that you meet the pre-requirements:
+In order to be a MBC Coin validator, you first must see that you meet the pre-requirements:

-* You know what it means to be a Crypto Media Network Coin validator - [Becoming a validator](how-to-become-a-validator.md#what-it-means-to-be-a-validator).
+* You know what it means to be a Media Block Network Coin validator - [Becoming a validator](how-to-become-a-validator.md#what-it-means-to-be-a-validator).
-* You have at least 100K Crypto Media Network tokens or you will have an aggregated delegation of at least 100K Crypto Media Network tokens \(you can purchase Crypto Media Network token on [Uniswap](https://uniswap.exchange/swap/0x970b9bb2c0444f5e81e9d0efb84c8ccdcdcaf84d)\).
+* You have at least 100K Media Block Network tokens or you will have an aggregated delegation of at least 100K Media Block Network tokens \(you can purchase Media Block Network token on [Uniswap](https://uniswap.exchange/swap/0x970b9bb2c0444f5e81e9d0efb84c8ccdcdcaf84d)\).
 * You have an always-on hardware that meets the pre-requisites - [Running a validator node](run-your-own-validator.md#pre-requisites)

-## How to become a Crypto Media Network Coin validator
+## How to become a Media Block Network Coin validator

 To quickly become a validator, follow this steps: